ritchedt/timely_lab_attendance/README.md

 Helping to assist in determining a students lab attendance grade based

+## Download
+Download the project as a ZIP file by clicking the Code dropdown -> HTTPS tab -> Download ZIP

 ## To Run
 1. Open Spyder and load in timely_lab_attendance.py
 2. Drop excel file in the same directory as the python file